Food lovers rejoice! You can actually get paid to eat.

 1. Join Restaurant Mystery Shopper Agencies

 Restaurants, bars, ice cream houses, and other establishments that sell food want to check from time to time if their employees are doing their jobs correctly and following the company’s standards.

-These establishments then hire a mystery shopping agency to send mystery shoppers (in this case, mystery eaters) to go to the restaurant, order food for dine-in or take-out, inquire services, or perform other tasks indicated in the assignment.
+These establishments then hire a mystery shopping agency to send mystery shoppers (in this case, mystery eaters) to go to the restaurant, order food for dine-in or take-out, inquire about services, or perform other tasks indicated in the assignment.

 Restaurant mystery shoppers (yup, that’s you!) will have to take photos and videos, send receipts, answer a survey, or simply fill out a report form and send it to the agency, which will then forward the results to the restaurant owner.

 Keep in mind that you’ll be paid directly by the agency and not by the owners of the establishments you’ve visited.

 How much can you earn?

 As a mystery shopper for the food business industry, you’ll get to eat out without having to pay a cent.

 In some cases, this also includes all your drinks.
 If you’re assigned to the restaurant of a hotel, you usually get to stay at the hotel for free.